greybax/greybax.github.io/source/posts/2025-05-09-how-I-developed-my-first-vr-game-for-vision-pro.md

 _2025-05-09_

-Last couple months I've been working on VR game for VisionOS.
-I didn't developed VR game before, so mostly I have an experimental purposes doing it.
-Market for VR games is relatively small.
-I've decided to work on a game with simple UI and with some basic user interactions.
+The last couple of months I've been working on a VR game for VisionOS.
+I didn't develop Va R game before, so mostly I have it an experimental purposes doing it.
+The market for VR games is relatively small.
+I've decided to work on a game with a simple UI and with some basic user interactions.
 So Boxing Trainer game is a good candidate for it.
 That's how I started to work on my first VR game: **Boxing Trainer: Punch Master**.

-## What this game is about?
+## What is this game about?

 The user is in a gym with various sports equipment.
 In front of the user hangs a punching bag weighing 80 kg and he must hit it performing combinations of blows for a time that is shown in a separate window.
 Thus, the user sees statistics of correct and missed combinations on the punching bag.